Statistical properties of worm algorithms for two dimensional frustrated Ising models: Models

 A fixed nonzero value of second-neighbor ferromagnetic interaction induces long-range three-sublattice order on both lattices at low enough temperature.
-This melts via a two-step process, wherein the intermediate state has power-law ordered spin correlations at the three-sublattice wavevector, with power-law exponent $\eta_s$ that ranges from $1/9$ (at the low-temperature end) to $1/4$ (at the high-temperature end).\cite{Nienhuis_Hilhorst_Blote,Landau,Wolf_Schotte} When spin correlations display power-law three-sublattice order, the dimer correlations also have a power-law form, with exponent $\eta_d=4 \eta_s$.
-At non-zero $T$, the dimer representation of bond-energies now allows three-coordinated sites touched by three dimers or one dimer, greatly increasing the entropy of allowed configurations.
-The worm algorithm now makes other defects (Section.~\ref{Algorithms}) apart from monomers and antimonomers.
-However, we can still think of these defects as half-vortices in the argument $\phi$ \cite{Kedar_PRL,Chern_Tchernyshyov,Jose_etal} of the fourier component of the spin density at the three-sublattice wavevector.
-Since the power-law ordered phase is described by a Gaussian theory for $\phi$, the defect-antidefect correlator is again expected to decay with exponent $\eta_m=1/4\eta_s=1/\eta_d$ (where $\eta_d$, the dimer correlation exponent, is again related to the power-law exponent $\eta_s$ via $\eta_d = 4 \eta_s$).
-[See Fig.\ref{T_gen_j1_j2_hist_defect},\ref{T_myo_j1_j2_hist_defect} and \ref{K_myo_j1_j2_hist_defect}.]
+This melts via a two-step process, wherein the intermediate state has power-law spin correlations at the three-sublattice wavevector, with power-law exponent $\eta_s$ that ranges from $1/9$ (at the low-temperature end) to $1/4$ (at the high-temperature end) as shown in Fig.~\ref{phase_diagram}.\cite{Nienhuis_Hilhorst_Blote,Jose_etal,Landau,Wolf_Schotte} As noted earlier, the low-temperature boundary of the power-law ordered state corresponds to the threshold at which the leading cosine interaction $\cos(6\pi h)$ becomes relevant.
+Conversely, the high-temperature boundary corresponds to the threshold at which vortices in the three-sublattice order parameter of the spin model become relevant.
+Finally, we note that when spin correlations display power-law three-sublattice order, the dimer correlations also have a power-law form, with exponent $\eta_d=4 \eta_s$.

+Since the power-law phase is described by a Gaussian theory for $\phi$ characterized again by a single dimensionless stiffness $g$, the defect-antidefect correlator is again expected to decay with exponent $\eta_m=1/4\eta_s=1/\eta_d$ (where $\eta_d$, the dimer correlation exponent, is again related to the power-law exponent $\eta_s$ via $\eta_d = 4 \eta_s$).
+The values $\eta_m <1$ can only be accessed in the zero temperature limit on the triangular lattice by tuning $J_2/T$, while the power-law three-sublattice ordered phase at nonzero temperature corresponds to the range $\left((1/2,9/4 \right)$) for $\eta_m$ on both lattices.

 With this background, we use the previously developed DEP and myopic algorithms\cite{loopalgo} in the triangular case and the myopic algorithm in the kagome case to simulate the classical Ising model